“BUTCHER ROAD, where hope borders despair.”

-Tension spread over his body like a hot rash as the vivid memories returned.
-He took a calming breath as he considered what to do.
+As the vivid memories returned, tension spread over his body like a hot rash.
+He took a calming breath, considering what to do.

 Many of the abandoned buildings inside South Mill had been leveled.
 Those remaining were homes to trouble.
-Meth labs were a common source of income for those still residing in the crumbling community.
-As the deadly labs were uncovered by state and local police, the meth-poisoned walls of the homes required the buildings to be destroyed, and were often burned.
-Firefighters tending the smoldering ashes of a South Mill home were a common sight.
-So much so, news of these occurrences had moved to page three of the local newspaper.
+Meth labs were a common source of income for those residing in the crumbling community.
+As the deadly labs were uncovered by state and local police, the meth-poisoned homes were often burned.
+Firefighters tending the smoldering ashes of a South Mill home were a common sight, so much so that news of these occurrences had moved to page three of the local newspaper.

 For a moment, Jack thought about ignoring his instincts and writing off the unmistakable stench as a stray cat or dog having succumbed to starvation near the vacant building.

-He glanced up and down the street but saw no one to share his concern.
-Turning toward the setting sun, he knew darkness was an hour away.
+He glanced up and down the street but saw no one with whom to share his concern.
+Turning toward the late-August sun, he knew darkness was less than an hour away.

-Jack took his cell phone from his pocket and called the Statesfield Police Department.
-Jessica Porter, the department’s dispatcher and assistant to the police chief, answered.
+Jack took his cell phone from his pocket and called the Statesfield Police Department (SPD).
+Jessica Porter, the assistant to the police chief, answered.

 “Jessica, it’s Jack.
 Is the chief around?”

-“Hey, Jack,” she replied, her eyebrows peaking with the surprise of his voice.
+Her eyebrows arched, surprised by his voice.
 “He just left for the day, but Al Walker’s here.
 Want me to put him on?”

 “Yeah.
 I don’t think this can wait.”

-Jessica waived the tall, lanky officer to her desk, her hand covering the receiver, “It’s Jack Fowler,” she whispered.
+Jessica waved the tall, lanky officer to her desk, her hand covering the receiver.
+“It’s Jack Fowler,” she whispered.